What reel; 2017 Edition

 Then we have the Quantum Boca PTSE in 100 and 120 sizes, which are excellent value for money.
 The Boca 100/120 are the exact same reels as the Cabo 100/120, only with a simpler top stack drag.
 These big Cabo and Boca reels have the same gearing, same full metal body, same backup anti-reverse, and the same impressive line capacity.
 In this 100/120 size class, the relation between Boca and Cabo is similar to the relation between the Spheros SW and Saragosa SW; practically the same reel only with a different drag design and capability.
 Note that the smaller Boca reels are NOT on the same level as the small Cabo.
 What I said applies only to the Boca 100/120.
 As is the case with the Spheros and Saragosa, choosing between the Boca 100/120 and the Cabo 100/120 depends on what exactly you will do with the reel and the size and type of your catch.
 I keep repeating "type" of fish in conjunction with size because fish fight differently and challenge a reel and its drag in different ways.
 For example a big striped bass puts minimal fight and it's basically like reeling a wet rag, a Tarpon jumps and does crazy head shakes that more likely than not will make it break loose, a GT is like a fighter jet with powerful bursts at the beginning of the fight but then it loses a lot of steam, while a bluefin tuna is a nuclear submarine that never seems to run out of power.
 Choosing a reel is not always about a fish's size only, but in many cases the characteristics of the fish is a deciding factor as well.

 So far I've mentioned two quality high speed reels, the 2016 Daiwa BG in the lower end, and some Saragosa models in the mid-range.
 The third quality high speed reel that does not cost an arm and a leg is the Biomaster SW, whose different sizes come in a combination of standard speed (PG), high speed (HG), and extreme speed (XG).
 Things are about to get confusing, so bear with me.
 The current generation of Biomaster SW is the 2013 one, which is quite similar to the old Stradic FJ except that the Biomaster SW comes in high gear ratios and in more saltwater sizes.
 What I've just said describes 2013 Biomaster SW in 4000, 5000, 8000, and 10000 sizes only.
-In 2016 though they released the 6000 size Biomaster SW in three speeds, but this 6000 is of a radically different design than the other sizes.
-The current Biomaster SW lineup therefore has reels both from 2013 and 2016, with the 2016 6000 being pretty much a completely different reel.
-Anyway, that different 6000 size has a body shaped like the Saragosa/Spheros, is fully sealed, and has a locomotive oscillation system.
+In 2016 though they released the 6000 size Biomaster SW in three speeds, but this 6000 size is of a radically different design than the other sizes.
+These 6000 reels have a body shaped like the Saragosa/Spheros, are fully sealed, and have a locomotive oscillation system.
 On the other hand the rest of the Biomaster SW reels, or the 2013 ones, are not sealed and have a worm gear oscillation.
-All the Biomaster SW reels remain excellent reels, just with one size being fully sealed as a bonus.
-If you need a high speed reel, and the Biomaster SW is sold where you are, compare it to the high speed models of the Saragosa SW and see which is a better deal for you based on the price in your location.
+All Biomaster SW sizes have a simple top stack drag like the Spheros SW, and all remain excellent reels with one size being sealed as a bonus.
+If the Biomaster SW is sold in your country and you want a high speed reel but don't need the extra drag power of the Saragosa SW, compare its price and ergonomics to the Saragosa SW and see which is a better package for you.

 The Fin-Nor Lethal 100 continues to be one of the best values for money out there.
 A full metal reel with a smooth drag utilising carbon washers, ball bearing line roller, a very durable drivetrain made of machined brass and stainless steel, and a mechanical backup anti-reverse which is commonly found in reels that cost much more.
 It has its limitations though; as highlighted in its review the line lay isn't exemplary which affects casting distance to a degree, and I consider it a medium duty reel fit for most inshore tasks, and a lot of offshore work that isn't on the heavier side.
 Although not as powerful as the big Cabos or Saragosas, for the price the Lethal 100 is an unrivalled value for various styles of fishing short of full fledged heavy jobs.